 Blackwell, L. R., 1997.
 The Role of olfactory cues and their effects on food choice and acceptability.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: